-1. By the end of 36 months, the 200 of our high school student re will be a 50% increase in fitness levels achieved by a sages 13-18.
-What was the Timeline? • What was the Target?
+200 of our high school student is ages 13-18.
+What was the Timeline?
+What was the Target?
 What was the Indicator?
 What was the Population? r community, 400 will participate in a community- 45% demonstrating ongoing, responsible, waste o.
 What was the Timeline?
 What was the Target?
 What was the Indicator?
 What was the Population?
-Now, find the best objective(s) I Two teachers will receive 60 data input operators will increase their marketable g hired at local data centers in our region. , , , , , , , , , , , , , , , , , , , , artment will develop K-3 language curriculum materials t of 20 new curriculum items in each category by By the end of the project, 10 Tribal Ordinances will have been developed. ar, the Ojibwe Tribe will have trained and certified 6 equirements, with a minimum of four being A training workshop will b e held for 50 people.
+Now, find the best objective(s) Two teachers will receive 60 data input operators will increase their marketable g hired at local data centers in our region. artment will develop K-3 language curriculum materials It of 20 new curriculum items in each category by By the end of the project, 10 Tribal Ordinances will have been developed. ar, the Ojibwe Tribe will have trained and certified 6 equirements, with a minimum of four being A training workshop will b e held for 50 people.